daintree2016/Tools-Docs/README.md

 # Tools-Docs
 Informational guides for users about all the existing tools
+# USER GUIDE TO USE KEYWORD TOOL
+#
 # USER GUIDE TO USE BUY BOX API
 ### 1.AMAZON Buy Box eligibility factors: